-If you suffer from certain eye problems, your doctor may prescribe eyeglasses to help with your eyesight.
-However, your prescription for eyeglasses contains numbers and abbreviated words that you may not be able to understand.
-Therefore, the first step towards reading your eyeglass prescription is to understand the meaning of these abbreviations.
+If you suffer from specific eye problems, your eye care professional may prescribe glasses to help your eyesight.
+However, your prescription for glasses contains numbers and abbreviated words that you may be unable to understand.
+Therefore, the first step towards reading your prescription is to understand the meaning of these abbreviations.

 Below is a list of the most common abbreviations found on eyeglass prescriptions to help explain what they mean.

 OD, OS, OU